spacejack/mithril-docs-ex/event-handlers.md

 }
 ```

 Any object with a `handleEvent` method can be used as an `EventListener`.
-In the above example, our class has this method so we can use `this` directly to handle the event.
-However in this case, if we want to handle more events in this view, then handleEvent will need to be able to distinguish between them.
+In the above example, our class has a `handleEvent` method so we can provide `this` directly to `onclick`.
+However, if we want to handle more events in the view, then handleEvent will need to be able to distinguish between them:

 ```javascript
 class MyComponent {